Call Mon-Sun:

 Zyprexa Withdrawal Treatment at Alternative to Meds Center

 zyprexa withdrawal alternative treatmentsAt Alternative to Meds Center, we provide safe and gentle withdrawal treatment for Zyprexa and other antipsychotic medications in a pristine, comfortable inpatient setting.
 A battery of tests is done early on to determine whether there are accumulations of neurotoxins in the body.
 Heavy metals, pesticides, pollutants in air and water, and other sources can be identified and gently removed through cleansing methods.
-These include nebulized glutathione treatments. low-temperature sauna, chelation, and eliminating chemicals and preservatives from the diet.
+These include nebulized glutathione treatments. carefully managed sauna sessions, chelation, and eliminating chemicals and preservatives from the diet.

 When the client is stable, eating well, and sleeping well, then we can begin the slow and gentle taper process.
 Adding targeted supplements to the diet also assists in rebalancing and normalizing neurochemistry.